 After locating the framing studs and measuring carefully, drive the #8 or #10 Phillips-head wood screws (2" to 2-1/2" long) through the plywood and into the center of the studs above, below and at the sides of each window (approximately 7/8" outside the window frame).
 The screws must hit the studs solidly to provide an adequate anchor for your plywood shutter.

 For an alternate method, after locating the framing studs and making careful measurements, nail the plywood hurricane shutter over the window you wish to protect.
 Once more, make sure to drive each nail into the center of the studs above, below and to the sides of the window (approximately 7/8" outside the window frame).
 Nails are not as secure as screws and might be harder to remove without damaging your plywood, but if you do not own an electric screwdriver, this option might be easier.

-To install a hurricane shutter on a home built with concrete blocks -- or stucco over concrete blocks -- you once more begin with the same 5/8" CDX plywood shutter cut 7" wider and 7" longer than the window you want to cover.
-Concrete block construction, however, requires different fastening hardware and a different technique than does a frame home.
+To install a hurricane shutter on a home built with concrete blocks -- or stucco over concrete blocks -- begin with 5/8" CDX plywood cut 7" wider and 7" longer than the window you want to cover.
+Concrete block construction, however, requires different fastening hardware and a different technique than a wood-frame home.